Foundation For Allen Schools Funded Classroom Grants at

 Book Clubs are a fun and engaging way to get our students excited about reading!
 Students will be able to converse with each other about different texts and reflect on what they've read with their peers.

 Mirror, Mirror In My Hand

-This grant under English Language Arts (Elementary) & Dyslexia Curriculum awarded to Anna Levy and will benefit 88 students this coming year.
+This grant under English Language Arts (Elementary) & Dyslexia Curriculum awarded to Anna Levy and will benefit 88 students.